How to Make Reading Easier for Your Struggling Reader at Home

 shuts down the moment you pull out a book

-or says reading homework is “too hard”
+or says homework is “too hard”

 Parents often search things like: